-Phone calls to schedule, change or confirm appointments– and thanks to robot callers, I get endless reminder calls for these appointments.
+Just a few examples that may be familiar to you: phone calls to schedule, change or confirm appointments– and thanks to robot callers, I get endless reminder calls for these appointments.
 Junk advertising in the U. S. mail, email, or annoying flyers left at the door to blow all over our yards, leaving us to retrieve and recycle them.
 Beds to make, breakfast to prepare, bathrooms to clean (or babies to change).
 Broken appliances, broken nails, broken promises from handymen who said they’d get right back to us with an estimate.
 Do you ever wish just ONE contact would be enough to take care of a seemingly simple matter?

 Sometimes it all adds up to a day that exhausts me without leaving me the satisfaction of feeling that I’ve made any real progress on anything that matters.
 Then I lose more time to fretting and fuming, distracted and discontent.

 At such times I have to remind myself that the process also works the other way around.
 As surely as continual small demands eat into our time, so tiny fragments of things accomplished add up too, whether we see it or not.
 I might not have gotten anything big done today, but perhaps the dozens of little things I got done aren’t as insignificant as they seem now.
 Life, after all, is mostly maintenance, and somebody has to do it.